GSA/digitalgov.gov/content/news/2021/03/2021-03-02-security-is-everyones-job-delivering-secure-usable-login-for-government.md

 ### Performing cross disciplinary ideation sessions

 We’ve also incorporated remote [human-centered design methods](https://methods.18f.gov/) to perform cross disciplinary ideation sessions for convergent and divergent thinking.
-Bringing together engineers, product managers and user experience subject matter experts to ideate has been beneficial to creating new, enriching concepts for login.gov products and services.
+Bringing together engineers, product managers and user experience subject matter experts to ideate has been beneficial to creating new, enriching concepts for Login.gov products and services.
 It has also been a great way for our team to bond and get to know how we all think and work.

 ### Working transparently

-We ensure that all members of the login.gov team are aware of user experience methods that are happening around the program (e.g., user interviews) and invite them to join.
+We ensure that all members of the Login.gov team are aware of user experience methods that are happening around the program (e.g., user interviews) and invite them to join.
 This can be done by joining various meetings (e.g., engineering weekly) for feedback on concepts and watching user interviews together over a conference call.

 ## Case study: Increasing our identity verification proofing rates

-Now that you know a bit more about what login.gov is and how we work, I’d like to outline a case study of how we put our methods into practice to increase our proofing rates for our identity verification service.
+Now that you know a bit more about what Login.gov is and how we work, I’d like to outline a case study of how we put our methods into practice to increase our proofing rates for our identity verification service.

 ### Creating user flows for IAL2